Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/about.md

 # Computer Graphics is Amazing

-There are some small projects I made before related to Computer Graphics.
+There are figures of some projects I made before related to Computer Graphics.
 You can also check the "Portfolio" page, which includes my previous research projects.

 ## ShaderToy
 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/fs3cRn?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>